AllineedRu/SimpleExecutionLogger/README.md

 	}
 }
 ```
-Now all of the methods are tracked by the `logger` variable and when your class's starts executing
+Now all of the methods are tracked by the `logger` variable and when your class starts its execution
-from `Main` method all the subsequent calls to other methods will be logged and execution
+from the `Main` method, all the subsequent calls to other methods will be logged and execution
 time for every logged method will be collected as well.

 _But wait...
 How can we access and view the collected logs now?_

 It's easy, all you need to do is just to choose the right place for accessing the collected logs.
-In our example case a good place for getting the collected logs is the last lines of the `Main` method,
+In our example case a good place for getting the collected logs is the last lines of `Main` method,
 after `logger.EndMethod()` call:
 ```cs
 	// ...